Quantum many-body states and Green functions of nonequilibrium electron-magnon systems: Localized spin operators vs. their mapping to Holstein-Primakoff bosons: Models and Methods

-The sum rule allows us to invoke physical interpretation where $A(E)dE/2N$ or $D(E)dE/N$ can be viewed as probabilities to find fermion or boson within energy window $dE$ around $E$ in a general many-body system where fermions interact with other fermions and bosons interact with other bosons, as well as with each other.
+This feature allows for physical interpretation where $A(E)dE/2N$ or $D(E)dE/N$ can be viewed as probabilities to find fermion or boson within energy window $dE$ around $E$ in a general quantum many-body system where fermions interact with other fermions and bosons interact with other bosons, as well as with each other.
 Note that our fermion-boson interacting system, as illustrated in Fig.~\ref{fig:fig1}(b) and described by Hamiltonian in Eq.~\eqref{eq:ham_sys}, includes HP bosons interacting [Eq~\eqref{eq:mag_int_ham}] with other HP bosons when $N_\mathrm{mag} > 1$ and electrons interacting with HP bosons while electron-electron interactions are excluded.
-Since the sum rule is an exact result, in actual GF calculations it is often employed to test the quality of the approximations made~\cite{Mahfouzi2014}.
+Since the sum rule is an exact result, in practical GF calculations it can be employed to test the quality of a verity of analytical and numerical approximations schemes~\cite{Mahfouzi2014}.